 Unfederation requires the following steps:

-- If the federated server you want to remove is not the hosting server and the services that were published to this federated server are no longer needed, you can log in to ArcGIS Server Manager and delete the services.
-If the services will still be used, skip this step.
+- If the federated server you want to remove is not the hosting server and the services that were published to this federated server are no longer needed, you can sign in to ArcGIS Server Manager as an administrator and delete the services.

 - If this federated server is the hosting server, sign in to the portal website and delete the hosted web layers that were published to the portal.